ORNL-QCI/ExaTENSOR/GFC/README.md

  GFC heavily uses modern Fortran-2003 features which are implemented by a number of Fortran compilers, including GCC 5.3 and higher, Intel 17 and higher, IBM XL 15 and higher, and PGI 17 and higher.
-Unfortunately, almost all above compilers still have bugs in the implmentation of Fortran-2003 features.
-The only Fortran compiler that passes all tests as of now is IBM XL 15.1 (and perhaps higher).
-In particular, known issues:
+Unfortunately almost all above compilers may still have bugs in the implmentation of Fortran-2003 features.
+The recommended compiler versions
- 1. GNU 5.x and 6.x:
-    Problems with FINAL subroutines;
-    Occasional failures of sourced allocation;
- 2. GNU 7.1: Introduced a new bug in the compiler (causes a crash);
- 3. Intel 17: Strange crash in memory allocation;
- 4. PGI 17.5 and lower: Cannot even compile the code.
+ are: Latest GFORTRAN (>7.2), Intel 18+, IBM XL 15+.

 GENERAL INFORMATION:
  GFC provides a number of heterogeneous containers for higher-level